davidaik/udacity-logs-analysis/README.md

 To log out of your virtual machine, run type `CTRL+D`.
 To stop the running vm, run `vagrant halt`.

-If you reboot your computer, or you have stopped down your virtual machine, start it again by running `vagrant up` the same way as you did before.
+If you reboot your computer, or you have stopped your virtual machine, start it again by running `vagrant up` the same way as you did before.
 Note: This will not download the virtual machine again from the network.

 ## Download the program